erebe/wstunnel/README.md

           [default: 0]

       --nb-worker-threads <INT>
-          *WARNING* The flag does nothing, you need to set the env variable *WARNING* Control the number of threads that will be used.
+          Control the number of threads that will be used.
           By default, it is equal the number of cpus